gardener/gardener/docs/extensions/provider-local.md

    _When [`APIServerSNI`](../proposals/08-shoot-apiserver-via-sni.md) is disabled then gardenlet uses load balancer `Service`s in order to expose the shoot clusters' `kube-apiserver`s.
 Typically, local Kubernetes clusters don't support this.
 In this case, the local extension uses the host IP to expose the `kube-apiserver`, however, this can only be done once._\
    _However, given that the `APIServerSNI` feature gate is deprecated and will be removed in the future (see [gardener/gardener#6007](https://github.com/gardener/gardener/pull/6007)), we will probably not invest into this._

+5. In case a seed cluster with multiple availability zones, i.e. multiple entries in `.spec.provider.zones`, is used in conjunction with a single-zone shoot control plane, i.e. a shoot cluster without `.spec.controlPlane.highAvailability` or with `.spec.controlPlane.highAvailability.failureTolerance.type` set to `node`, the local address of the API server endpoint needs to be determined manually or via the in cluster `coredns`.

+   _As the different istio ingress gateway loadbalancers have individual external IP addresses, single-zone shoot control planes can end up in a random availability zone.
+Having the local host use the `coredns` in the cluster as name resolver would form a name resolution cycle.
+The tests mitigate the issue by adapting the DNS configuration inside the affected test._

 ## `ManagedSeed`s

 It is possible to deploy [`ManagedSeed`s](../usage/managed_seed.md) with `provider-local` by first creating a [`Shoot` in the `garden` namespace](../../example/provider-local/managedseeds/shoot-managedseed.yaml) and then creating a referencing [`ManagedSeed` object](../../example/provider-local/managedseeds/managedseed.yaml).